jrdallen97/dotfiles/nvim/.config/nvim/CHEATSHEET.md

 - `zt`:    Re-centre screen with the cursor at the top
 - `zz`:    Re-centre screen with the cursor in the middle
 - `zb`:    Re-centre screen with the cursor at the bottom

+Copy/paste:

 - `p`: Paste after the cursor
 - `P`: Paste before the cursor

-Visual mode:
+- Visual mode:
     - `p`: Paste over selection and yank previous contents
     - `P`: Paste over selection without yanking previous contents
         - This is especially useful when using something like `vi"` to select an entire string, for example.

+Spell:

+- `z=`:  Spelling suggestions
+- `zg`:  Mark word as good (add to good word list)
+- `zw`:  Mark word as wrong (add to wrong word list)
+- `zug`: Undo `zg`/`zw`, remove word from spellfile

 ### Window commands